EricWanjohiMuturi/essential-JavaScript-before-frameworks/README.md

 Let us look at the essential JavaScript that you need to know before using Frontend Frameworks

 ## Prerequisites
-Node.js (for running JS files locally)
+Node.js (for running JS files locally).

-Any code editor (VS Code recommended)
+Any code editor (VS Code recommended).

-Install quokka extension on VS Code to visually see the output/ result Follow up the concepts per branch.
+Install quokka extension on VS Code to visually see the output/ result.

+Follow up the concepts per branch.

 ## Essential topics to master